(some recent independent films NOT from this festival are

 length it could look pretty attractive to more progressive distributors (like

 Artisan, Lions Gate, D.L.
-Maybery award for best feature in 2000 Poles Apart,
+Maybery award for best

 produced and directed by Greg Stiever.
-This documentary chronicles the first
+This documentary

-all-female trek across The on-location scenery is stunning, especially the Thiel
+chronicles the first all-female trek across The on-location scenery is stunning, especially the Thiel

 mountains and then the South Pole itself, where surprisingly the women find

 civilization.
 For another voyage film visit Rock the Boat.
-Bill’s Gun Shop, from Dangerous Films, directed by Dean Lincoln Hyers,
+Bill’s Gun Shop, from Dangerous Films, directed by Dean Lincoln Hyers, produced by J. Michael Tabor, written by Rob

-John Ashton, Victor Rivers, Tom Bower, James Keene, Carolyn Hauck, Sage, Jacy
+Nilsson, starring Scott Cooper, John Ashton, Victor Rivers, Tom Bower, James

-locally produced film (this was shot on location in the Twin Cities and in
+Again.
+The independent, locally produced film (this was shot on

-southern Minnesota) imparts an urgency and tension lacking in the glitz and
+tension lacking in the glitz and polish from bigger operations (and, again,

-up real companies and real locations when small filmmakers don’t?).
-In fact, the film has stunning photography
+small filmmakers don’t?).
+In fact, the

-(seems wide screen) and a pinpoint digital sound track.
-And we identify with the 23-year old Dillon
+sound track.
+And we identify with the

-wanting to emulate his movie-star police heroes and marshals.
+guy” and wanting to emulate his movie-star police heroes and marshals.
 He goes to work for a gun shop and

 gradually sinks into a rather scary world.